ONTARIO

 Heritage And Culture

 Theatre lovers are spoiled for choice in Ontario.
 Toronto alone offers blockbuster performances by Mirvish Productions (www.mirvish.com) and a wide range of plays presented by other theatre companies.
 In Ottawa, the National Arts Centre offers dance, music by the National Arts Centre Orchestra and others, and English, French and Indigenous theatre (www.nac-cna.ca/en).
 Elsewhere, noteworthy theatre festivals include the Stratford Festival (www.stratfordfestival.ca) and the Shaw Festival (www.shawfest.com).
-Classical music fans can revel in inspiring performances by the Toronto Symphony Orchestra (www.tso.ca) and the Canadian Opera Company (www.coc.ca), while dance aficionados enjoy the National Ballet of Canada (national.ballet.ca).
+Classical music fans can revel in inspiring performances by the Toronto Symphony Orchestra (www.tso.ca) and the Canadian Opera Company (www.coc.ca), while dance aficionados enjoy the National Ballet of Canada (www.national.ballet.ca).

 History buffs can choose from meticulously preserved historic sites and living history museums, including Fort Henry (www.forthenry.com) and Upper Canada Village (www.uppercanadavillage.com) in Eastern Ontario; Fort George (www.parkscanada.gc.ca) and Old Fort Erie (www.niagaraparks.com) near Niagara Falls and Fort York (www.fortyork.ca) in Toronto; Doon Heritage Village in Kitchener; and the Buxton National Historic Site and Museum in North Buxton, near Chatham (www.buxtonmuseum.com).